Jo-Pan/FlowLearn/README.md

 ```
 Replace `{model.txt}` with corresponding file.

 Most of the models can be automatically downloaded from Huggingface.
-For Text-to-image models (Emu1, Emu2, GILL, SEED-LLaMA), please see here for detailed instructions.

 ## Inference
 I2T_inference.sh